Bank of America Consumer Payments Prepaid Card review: Not a credit card, but a cashless option nonetheless

 A FICO score/credit score is used to represent the creditworthiness of a person and may be one indicator to the credit type you are eligible for.
 However, credit score alone does not guarantee or imply approval for any financial product.

-If an employer or another sponsor provides you with a Bank of America Consumer Payments Prepaid Card for your personal or business expenses, you might as well use it.
-After all, these prepaid cards are funded by your sponsor, and can be used for approved purchases and expenses online, in a store or to withdraw at an ATM if that option available.
+The Bank of America Consumer Payments Prepaid Card had its advantages in providing convenient payment solutions.
+If an employer or another sponsor provided you with a Bank of America Consumer Payments Prepaid Card for your personal or business expenses, using it when it was available was well worth it.
+After all, these prepaid cards were funded by a sponsor and could be used for approved purchases and expenses online, in a store or to withdraw at an ATM (if it was available at your nearest location).

 * See the online application for details about terms and conditions for these offers.
 Every reasonable effort has been made to maintain accurate information.
 However all credit card information is presented without warranty.
 After you click on the offer you desire you will be directed to the credit card issuer's web site where you can review the terms and conditions for your selected offer.